MirisWisdom/HCE/spv3/legacy/launcher/lib/SPV3.Loader/doc/parameters.md

 # Startup Arguments

-This document outlines the startup parameters that the HCE executable supports.
+This document outlines the start-up parameters that the HCE executable supports.
 This document classifies the parameters by two types:

 - **toggle**: parameters whose mere presence enable a certain functionality (e.g. `-screenshot`, `-window`);
 - **argument**: parameters that require arguments for modifying an existing functionality (e.g. `width x`).

 ## Overview